BFI Executive Director R K Sacheti dies after battling COVID-19 | Sports-Games

-The Boxing Federation of India's Executive Director R K Sacheti died on Tuesday after battling COVID-19.
+The Boxing Federation of India's Executive Director R K Sacheti died on Tuesday after battling COVID-19, a demise that was mourned by administrators cutting across sports as well as the International Boxing Association (AIBA).

+He was 56 and is survived by his wife, a son and a daughter.

 The long-serving administrator was fighting the dreaded infection at a hospital here for the past few days and was on ventilator support.